-Shortly after that experience, I gave into a compulsion to stretch several large canvases and began three series of paintings consisting of blended horizontal bands of color, abstract impasto gestures inspired by the toss of Iching coins, and encaustic eye charts (from images burned into my brain because of therapy following eye surgery during early childhood to correct a condition that predisposed me toward a double vision of things).
+Shortly after that experience, I gave into a compulsion to stretch several large canvases and began three series of paintings: 1) blended horizontal bands of color, 2) abstract impasto gestures inspired by the toss of Iching coins, and 3) encaustic eye charts (from images burned into my brain by therapy following eye surgery during early childhood to correct a condition that predisposed me toward a double vision of things).
 It became immediately apparent that a successful studio practice would require three things: time (to work), space (to work), and money (to be able to work).
 I could usually fulfill two of these conditions, but rarely all three.

 Never shy about embracing a simultaneous desire to say or do opposite or conflicting things, I am currently working on a new series of paintings and prints and reviving an interest in black and white photography while maintaining a lifelong mental movement toward gray.